-Today on the blog, we’re taking a closer look at the man behind Nimbus, STORM and all the big ideas we bring you – our founder, MD and chief biscuit supplier, Tim Dunton.
+Today on the Nimbus blog, we’re taking a closer look at the man behind Nimbus, our hosting history and all the big ideas we bring you – our founder, MD and chief biscuit supplier, Tim Dunton.

 Some people just know what they want to do.
 Right from the get-go.
 And the day in 1992 when Tim’s dad brought home an old Mac Classic was the day Tim knew.
 He had to be in tech.
 He was 12 years old, the internet as we know it barely existed and he was bored at school.
 But now he had a plan.